liubin/docs.hyper.sh-hyperform/01-GettingStarted/03-first-project/03-deploy-stack-wordpress.md

 nginx               nginx               us-east-2a          i-07fe9398b73b4d35a   18.220.171.138      fec4aa917a4d        nginx:alpine        "nginx -g 'daemon of…"   About an hour ago   Up About an hour    0.0.0.0:8000->80/tcp                nginx.nginx.i-07fe9398b73b4d35a
 wordpress           wordpress           us-east-2b          i-09f96224cd8f799a9   18.218.132.142      b85d7a2d912e        wordpress:latest    "docker-entrypoint.s…"   About an hour ago   Up About an hour    0.0.0.0:80->80/tcp                  wordpress.wordpress.i-09f96224cd8f799a9
 ```

+Now you can access the wordpress in a web browser via `DNSNAME` (In this demo it's `my-first-project-wordpress-lb-451438781.us-east-2.elb.amazonaws.com`).

 ## Architecture of 'wordpress' Stack